SarawakPenan Tribe Adventure

 What is the Penan Tribe Adventure?

 The Penan Tribe Adventure is also known as 'Picnic with the Penan'.
 It takes you deep into the heart of the Sarawak jungle to visit the Penan people and see how they live, and be guests in their village.
-The trip directly supports the Moving Mountains Trust's reforestation project which is currently planting up to 15,000 saplings every year on logged and cleared land.

 The importance of preserving and learning from the indigenous people across the globe has never been stronger.
 The Penan people of the Sarawak region of Borneo face a continued struggle against deforestation and the loss of their native culture.
 In this trip we are hosted by the Penan people on their own terms in a partnership designed to support their communities through sustainable tourism and education in the issues that jeopardize their survival.

 At the same time you experience a real adventure just getting there!
-We use a combination of air and 4x4 jeeps to arrive near the Penan settlements, after which you are guided on foot by the local people and hosted in their homes.
+We use a combination of air, boat and 4x4 jeeps to arrive near the Penan settlements, after which you are guided on foot by the local people and hosted in their homes.
 This is very much off the tourist trail, but the financial benefits of this holiday are already enabling the villagers to send their children to school and provide primary healthcare.

 The trip also includes a visit to Lambir Hills National Park near Miri before we fly in to the Sarawak jungle and a wetlands river safari to search for the endemic proboscis monkey and the rare irrawady dolphin and visit to an Orangutan rehabilitation centre towards the end of the trip.